Jun 4, 2021 1:04:56 PM

 You can determine your patient’s stage by measuring their cortisol output.
-Understanding whether your patient is producing an acceptable amount of cortisol, under-producing, or over-producing, will help you decide which nutrients or supplements your patient needs to maintain a normal level.
+Understanding whether your patient is producing an acceptable amount of cortisol, under-producing, or over-producing, will help you decide which nutrients your patient needs to maintain a normal level.

 When patients are not producing enough cortisol, we often see rapid spikes in glucocorticoid levels, which reflects a reactive supply and demand cycle that never allows the patient to find a balance.
-By administering a steady, low-dosage of cortisol, you can help your patient stabilize and avoid ‘stress spiking.’
+By administering a steady, low dosage of cortisol, you can help your patient stabilize and avoid ‘stress spiking.’

 While this may seem counter-intuitive, remember that the human body will hoard cortisol while levels are low, and will use it as soon as that threshold has been reached.
 It’s a trained response that can only be managed by controlling the cortisol levels.
 When you are treating a patient who is producing too much cortisol, a popular therapy is to use adaptogenic substances to slow the rate of cortisol production.

-The goal of any cortisol treatment or supplement is to normalize the curve that naturally occurs during a patient’s day.
+The goal of any cortisol treatment is to normalize the curve that naturally occurs during a patient’s day.
 When they wake up, there should be a sufficient amount of cortisol ready to be steadily released throughout the day with levels beginning to dip at night.
 Patients experiencing stress-induced hormones may be suffering from an inverse curve; they start low and end high.
 A cortisol level flip can lead to problems with insomnia, late-night anxiety attacks, and binge eating.
 Issues occur because their body is trying to cope with cortisol depletion.

 As we look deeper into the four theories above, we gain a much better understanding of how stress hormones contribute to migraines.
 By assisting your patients to manage their hormone levels properly, you can help them avoid the various migraine triggers associated with these imbalances.
 It’s not a simple process.
 Your strategy should include repeated testing to confirm that you are driving their levels in the right direction.